 The risks involved with RSA imaging are minimal.
-RSA has been used for over 30 years in Europe and for 5 years at Hospital for Special Surgery.
+RSA has been used for over 30 years in Europe and for 5 years at HSS.
 The only potential risks come from implantation of the marker beads.

 The success of RSA has been proven in Europe over many years.
 Now RSA has become a promising diagnostic tool in this country, and patients undergoing total joint replacements are likely to benefit greatly from this technology for years to come.